PARTNERS2

-This NIHR funded Programme aims to help primary care and community based mental health services work more closely together by developing a system of collaborative care based in GP surgeries for people with schizophrenia and bipolar disorder.
+This NIHR funded Programme aimed to help primary care and community based mental health services work more closely together by developing a system of collaborative care based in GP surgeries for people with schizophrenia and bipolar disorder.

-An important feature of the programme is its commitment to Patient and Public Involvement (PPI) and the importance of service user perspectives.
-These important contributions will weave through the whole programme, and feed directly into each work package through a combination of service user researchers’, lived experience research panels and PPI co-ordinators working across the three sites.
+This multi-site study had the potential to impact significantly on the future care of people with schizophrenia and bipolar disorder.
+An important feature of the programme was its commitment to Patient and Public Involvement (PPI) and the importance of service user perspectives.
+These important contributions wove through the whole programme, which then fed directly into each work package through a combination of service user researchers’, lived experience research panels and PPI co-ordinators working across the three sites.

 Award win